Melissa Conrad Stöppler, MD

 What are and what causes sleep disorders?

 Sleep disorders are disruptions of the sleep cycle or the quality of sleep.
-About 40 million Americans are believed to suffer from chronic sleep disorders, with millions more affected on an occasional basis.
+About 50 to 70 million Americans are believed to suffer from chronic sleep disorders, with millions more affected on an occasional basis.
 Doctors have defined over 70 different types of sleep disorders, but the most common sleep disorders are insomnia, sleep apnea, restless legs syndrome, and narcolepsy.

 - Insomnia is the perception of poor-quality sleep, including the inability to fall asleep or stay asleep.
 Because people differ in their need for sleep, there are no fixed criteria that define insomnia.
 Insomnia is very common and occurs in 30% to 50% of the general population.
 Approximately 10% of the population may suffer from chronic (long-standing) insomnia.
 Sleep onset insomnia is characterized as occurring at the beginning of the desired sleep time and lasting for greater than 30 minutes.
 Sleep maintenance insomnia is when individuals fall asleep, but awaken periodically or for lengthy periods during the night, increasing the wake-after-sleep-onset (WASO).